gophercoders/website/content/lessons/KS2/lower/repetition.md

 the challenge.
 {{% expandingButton %}}
 {{% expandingButton id="challenge-answers" name="Answer" %}}
-The solution is simply to cut and paste lines 20-27 and to paste them in between lines 37 and 38.
+The solution is simply to copy lines 20-27 and to paste them in between lines 37 and 38.

 This gives the complete solution